skubichrupki/sqool/mysql-app/public/notes.md

     npm run eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
-    We suggest that you begin by typing: cd mysql-app
-    npm start

 safe do delete files from freshly made react app:
 src: